parafoxia/pip-install/README.md

       requirements-dev.txt
 ```

-...or as an editable install.
+...or as an editable install...

 ```yaml
 - uses: parafoxia/pip-install@v1
   with:
     editable: "."
 ```

+...or all three!

 You can also provide options to modify the command's behaviour.